 (L to R)

-The North Face Metropolis Coat.
+The North Face Metropolis Coat (currently on sale for half price).
 This is the most sleeping-bag-esque of the four, and my least favorite.
 I ordered it based solely on the rave reviews it gets, but don't have high hopes.

 Eddie Bauer Lodge Down Parka.
 I've heard good things about Eddie Bauer's down coats, and I love that they're rated for different temperatures.
 This one is rated "very cold", which isn't as good as "extreme cold" - I'm trying out the "extreme cold" parka too.